mayanovarini/dog_friendly_places_finder/README.md

 ### Cloning and Deployment

-On your local directory, clone the repo bar repository by running :
+On your local directory, clone the Doggo & Pupper repository by running :

 ```
 git clone https://github.com/thegirlfromipanema/dog_friendly_places_finder